Tuesday, April 5, 2011

 photo by Jim Henderson

-In 1891 every man of high-breeding in New York belonged to at least one of the scores of exclusive gentlemen’s clubs that dotted the city.
-That year, however, The New York Times bemoaned changes within the paneled walls of the Union Club – indisputably the most prestigious and elite of all of them.
+In 1891, every man of high-breeding in New York belonged to at least one of the exclusive gentlemen’s club that dotted the city.
+That year, however, The New York Times bemoaned changes within the paneled walls of the Union Club–indisputably the most prestigious and elite of all of them.

-Most significant of these were John King and Dr. W. Seward Webb.
-King, the President of the Erie Railroad was recommended by J. Pierpont Morgan.
-He was declined because “he ate with his knife” (a reference to his social graces).
+Most significant of those blackballed were John King and Dr. W. Seward Webb.
+King, the President of the Erie Railroad had been recommended by J. Pierpont Morgan.
+He was declined because “he ate with his knife,” a reference to his social graces.
 Dr. Webb, the President of the Wagner Palace Car Company and brother-in-law of Frederick W. Vanderbilt, was black-balled over a disagreement with a member that had occurred years earlier in college.

 Shortly after Webb’s name was passed upon, the Goelets, the Vanderbilts, J. P. Morgan and other disgruntled members began meeting separately to form their own club.

 Tagged by the press as “the Millionaires’ Club,” the group drew up rules, established a committee to find a clubhouse site, and tossed around prospective names.
-Land was purchased at 5th Avenue and 60th Street just north of Cornelius Vanderbilt's enormous mansion for $480,000 from the Hammersley estate.
-While the bulk of the clubs were centered around 5th Avenue in the 40s, it was widely agreed that the proposed site would soon be within the new club district.
+Land at Fifth Avenue and 60th Street--just north of Cornelius Vanderbilt II's enormous mansion--

-With the signing of the contract for the site, The Times also noted that “It is said that one of the best-known club architects in the country has been approached with reference to preliminary plans for the new clubhouse [which] will probably surpass any social clubhouse in New-York in costliness and elegance of its appointments, and the land and house together will easily foot up over $1,000,000.”
+The New York Times also noted that “It is said that one of the best-known club architects in the country has been approached with reference to preliminary plans for the new clubhouse [which] will probably surpass any social clubhouse in New-York in costliness and elegance of its appointments, and the land and house together will easily foot up over $1,000,000.”

-By December there was still no progress.
-“The architects who are in charge of the plans for the house do not hold out much hope of an immediate decision,” reported The Times, “and it begins to look as though the decision might hang fire until Christmas.”
+By December, there was still no progress.
+“The architects who are in charge of the plans for the house do not hold out much hope of an immediate decision,” reported The New York Times, “and it begins to look as though the decision might hang fire until Christmas.”

 The Times went on to sarcastically suggest that “it may be advisable, if necessary for the convenience of postmen or otherwise, to distinguish the two houses, to let the present house be known as Metropolitan Club, Sr., and to call the new house Metropolitan Club, Jr.”

-The grand marble staircase in 1951 -- photo from author's collection
+The grand marble staircase in 1951 -- original source unknown

-The building would be clad in white marble with its entrance on 60th Street, turning its shoulder to the more public 5th Avenue.
-Inside a grand marble staircase 15 feet wide would lead from the great hall, which was faced in Numidian marble, to the reading room, two card rooms, a billiard room and a library 40 by 60 feet.
+The building would be clad in white marble with its entrance on 60th Street, turning its shoulder to the more public Fifth Avenue.
+Inside, a grand marble staircase 15-feet-wide would lead from the Numidian marble faced great hall, to the reading room, two card rooms, a billiard room and a 40-by-60-foot library.
 Ceilings were painted in European-style scenes and walls throughout were of cherry, oak or mahogany.

 Perili's Dining Room ceiling - photo by Lily Bart